Laceeee/VideoShareMEAN/README.md

 This is a video sharing platform project written in the MEAN stack created for the Program System Development course.

+### Cloud and Devops Basics

+For this course the source code can be found on feature/devops_terraform branch.

 ## Requirements

 Node.js 20^.12.2